Fractional ownership or leasing of a private jet is a big decision. We give you a comprehensive overview of factors that will guide your decision.

 Indeed, it’s not the alluring brochure or the salesman’s pitch that will govern your rights and obligations, but rather a contract drafted by the jet provider for its benefit.

 “As a general rule of thumb, says Butler, “anytime you’re parting with more than $25,000 in exchange for a promise by a jet company to fly you sometime in the future, you should have an experienced attorney review the paperwork.
-Indeed, even if you’re just booking a charter flight, which may cost less than $25,000, issues like cancellation fees, aircraft and crew specifications, safety standards, etc. are likely to be covered in the fine print that comes with most standard charter contracts.
+Indeed, even if you’re booking a charter flight that may cost less than $25,000, issues like cancellation fees, aircraft and crew specifications, safety standards, etc., are likely to be covered in the fine print that comes with most standard charter contracts.
 You’ve got to sweat the details.”

-You may first think to call on your in-house or family attorney.
+You may first consider calling your in-house or family attorney.
 “Bad idea,” says Butler.
 “Your average attorney understandably won’t have experience with how these contracts work and so won’t know which aspects are negotiable and which are not.
-Faced with these circumstances, you may be inclined to just go ahead and sign the ‘standard’ contract, only to find out later that you’ve made a costly mistake.”
+Faced with these circumstances, you may be inclined to go ahead and sign the ‘standard’ contract, only to find out later that you’ve made a costly mistake.”

 Butler concludes, “In the end, anytime you contract for a private jet flight—putting your dollars and, more importantly, your safety and that of your family and business associates on the line, you should have an experienced attorney, who specializes in aviation transactions, review the contracts.”